jacek9520@gmail.com

 Jacek Kwaśniewski, Jerzy Drygalski

-[in English] The detailed analysis of the electoral system in communist Poland in 1950-1979 period.
-The English version of the chapter from my and Jerzy Drygalski’s book “(Un)Real Socialism”.
-The phrase no-choice elections was coined by me and repeated many times in the literature.
+[in English] A detailed analysis of the electoral system in communist Poland during the period 1950–1979.
+This is the English version of a chapter from my and Jerzy Drygalski’s book (Un)Real Socialism.
+The phrase ‘no-choice elections’ was coined by me and has been cited many times in the literature

 The article from Studies, April 1990, file size 2,5 MB, 21 pages